bhavsec/reconspider/README.md

 1. Downloading or cloning ReconSpider github repository.
 2. Downloading and installing all dependencies.
-3. Change config.py file
-4. Generating and adding API Keys in config file
+3. Generating and adding API Keys in config file

 Let's Begin !!